Governance

 The Officers of the Inn are Benchers elected annually to hold certain positions within the Inn for a one-year term.
 The Treasurer is the head of the Inn.
 The Treasurer is supported by the other Officers, namely the Keeper of the Library, the Keeper of the Black Book, and the Keeper of the Walks.
 The role of Dean of the Chapel is usually held by the Keeper of the Black Book but may be held by another Officer.

-Paul Morgan was called to the Bar by Lincoln’s Inn in 1975 and took silk in 1992.
+Sir Paul Morgan was called to the Bar by Lincoln’s Inn in 1975 and took Silk in 1992.
 He specialised in property law.
 He was appointed a High Court Judge in 2007 and was assigned to the Chancery Division.
 He retired as a judge in September 2021 and now practises as an arbitrator and mediator from Wilberforce Chambers.
-He was appointed a member of the KC Appointments Panel with effect from January 2023.
+He was a member of the KC Appointments Panel in 2023 and 2024.

-He was elected as a bencher in 2001 and in the past he has served as Chair of the Estates Committee and as a member of the Finance and General Purposes Committee and the Pre-Call Committee.
-He is now Chair of the Audit and Risk Committee and a member of the Planning and Development Group, the Chapel Committee and the Equality, Diversity and Inclusion Committee.
+Paul was elected as a Bencher in 2001 and is the current Chair of the Planning and Development group.
+He has also served as Chair of the Inn’s Estates Committee and Audit and Risk Committee, and as a member of the Finance and General Purposes Committee, the Pre-Call Committee and the Equality, Diversity and Inclusion Committee.

-Keeper of the Walks – Elspeth Talbot Rice KC
+Keeper of the Library – Elspeth Talbot Rice KC

 Elspeth Talbot Rice was called to the Bar by Lincoln’s Inn in 1990 and took Silk in 2008.
 She is head of chambers at XXIV Old Buildings, Lincoln’s Inn and specialises in contentious Chancery matters, in particular international trust disputes.